Total Risk Management Pty Limited, Privacy Policy

 Information is collected from members and potential beneficiaries in a number of ways, including:

-· verbally or electronically via the Interactive Voice Response (IVR), a service representative or the Fund websites (i.e., the Russell Investment Master Trust website and the Nationwide Super website).
+verbally or electronically via the Interactive Voice Response (IVR) system, a service representative or the Fund websites (i.e., the Russell Investment Master Trust website.)

 Telephone calls to the Fund’s helpline are recorded and stored.
 Information collected from employers is generally provided to TRM (or its service providers) electronically via the employer’s payroll system.

 RIEB has outsourced the provision of most administration services to Link Super Pty Ltd (Link Super).
 Link Super has IT operations based in India and uses Mindtree Limited, also based in India, to perform IT services (Link service provider).
-Both companies are entitled to access the administration records maintained by Link, in order to provide the IT services to Link Super.
+Mindtree is entitled to access the administration records maintained by Link, in order to provide the IT services to Link Super.

 In most cases, personal information is collected or received by Link Super, as part of the administration services that it provides.
 References to “administrator” in this Policy means RIEB and/or Link Super (as appropriate).